Julius-f05/sugar-quest/README.md

 ## 🎮 How to Play
 1. Open the game in your browser.
-2. Choose your character.
-3. Make choices for meals, activities, and lifestyle.
+2. Make choices for meals, activities, and lifestyle.
-4. Watch how each choice impacts your blood glucose on the real-time graph.
+3. Watch how each choice impacts your blood glucose on the real-time graph.

 ---